HolyBlackCat/quasi-msys2/README.md

 ## quasi-msys2

-A Linux-to-Windows cross-compilation environment, utilizing prebuilt libraries from [MSYS2 repos](https://packages.msys2.org/package/).

-The goal is to mimic MSYS2, but on Linux.
+A Linux-to-Windows cross-compilation environment.
+Imitates [MSYS2](https://www.msys2.org/) (which is Windows-only) on Linux.

+Features:

+* [Huge amount of prebuilt libraries](https://packages.msys2.org/package/), and [several MinGW flavors](https://www.msys2.org/docs/environments/) (all of this comes from the MSYS2 project).
+* Provides environment very similar to MSYS2 you'd have on Windows.
+If your code builds on MSYS2, it should build on Quasi-MSYS2 as is, and vice versa.
+* Linux-distribution-agnostic.
+* The installation is self-contained.

+Here's how it works:

-* MinGW-based packages (compilers, libraries, etc) are downloaded from MSYS2 repos.
+* MinGW-based packages (compilers, libraries, etc) are downloaded from the MSYS2 repos.
 * Cygwin-based packages are not available (since Cygwin doesn't work well under Wine, if at all), but their native equivalents should be enough.
-* `pacman` is replaced with a tiny custom package manager (since `pacman` itself is Cygwin-based).
+* `pacman` is replaced with a small custom package manager (since `pacman` itself is Cygwin-based).
-* [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) allows Windows executables to be transparently invoked via Wine.
-* The environment is set up to trick CMake and Autotools into thinking that they're doing native Windows builds.
+* Optionally, [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) allows Windows executables to be transparently invoked via Wine, and we convince CMake and Autotools that we're doing a native Windows build.
-* The installation directory is entirely self-contained.

 ## Usage